Patech-Patrice/Patech-Patrice.github.io/_posts/2020-01-19-rails_with_javascript_portfolio_project.markdown

     }
 ```

-With my objects created and my parameters specified, I am to now implement the fetch method in my single page app.
+With my objects created and my parameters specified, I am now ready to implement the fetch method in my single page app.
 The Fetch API provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
 It also yields a global fetch() method that lends a simple, logical way to fetch resources asynchronously across networks.
 I implemented a getWineries function that would fetch the wineries and the data associated with them, and render the contents to the DOM without redirecting to another page.
 This method fires off an AJAX request to the index route in api/v1/wineries.

 ```